w3f-grants-archive/payment-processor/README.md

 # ISO-8553 Infrastracture

 This repository contains the infrastructure for ISO-8553 implementation for Substrate based chains.
 It contains of parts that are responsible for processing ISO-8553 messages, maintaining offchain ledger.
-In the next milestone, integration with Substrate chain will be added.
+With these components, it will be possible to mock full cycle of ISO-8583 messages.

 ## Notes